-The BlueNRG-1 can be configured to support single chip or network processor applications.
+The BlueNRG-2 can be configured to support single chip or network processor applications.

-In the first configuration, the BlueNRG-1 operates as a single device in the application for managing both the application code and the Bluetooth[®] LE stack.
+The BlueNRG-2 supports LE data packet length extension, in compliance with the Bluetooth[®] LE specification.
+In the first configuration, the BlueNRG-2 operates as a single device in the application for managing both the application code and the Bluetooth[®] LE stack.
 The whole Bluetooth[®] LE stack is provided as object code in a single library file whereas the GATT profiles are provided as object codes in separate libraries.
 The figure below shows the single chip RF software layers.

 Figure 3.
-BlueNRG-1 single-chip RF software layers
+BlueNRG-2 single-chip RF software layers